 5. Wireless Connectivity

-The Elemnt, Elemnt Bolt and Elemnt Roam are all fully wireless bike computers.
+The Elemnt, Elemnt Bolt, and Elemnt Roam are all fully wireless bike computers.

 What does this mean?

-This means they’re compatible with all ANT+ and Bluetooth Smart sensors, through which they can receive data from heart rate monitors, speed and cadence sensors and power meters.
+This means they’re compatible with all ANT+ and Bluetooth Smart sensors, through which they can receive data from heart rate monitors, speed and cadence sensors, and power meters.
 Setup is through the Wahoo Companion App.

-The Elemnt can also interface with your smartphone, allowing you to receive text messages, emails and phone alerts through the screen.
+The Elemnt can also interface with your smartphone, allowing you to receive text messages, emails, and phone alerts through the screen.

 6. Smart Trainers Compatibility

-Since Wahoo’s other major line of products are their smart trainers, it only makes sense that its bike computers would interface with them.
+Since Wahoo’s other primary line of products are their smart trainers, it only makes sense that its bike computers would interface with them.
 As such, their bike computers are compatible with Wahoo’s line of Kickr smart trainers.

-But that’s not all though.
+But that’s not all, though.

 All 3 Elemnt models are compatible with any ANT+ FE-C trainer.
 This includes not only the Kickr but also other smart trainers such as Tacx and Elite.
 You can use the Elemnt to control the smart trainers for your indoor workouts.